hogepodge/tvm-docker/README.md

 to point to your GitHub user.
 With this container built, there are a number of additional `make` commands to start shells, build docs, and carry out other tasks

-#### `make run-devel`
+#### `make run-devel` or `make gpu-devel`

 Launches a development environment as daemon (calling `sleep infinity`), passing through keys, GitHub information, Vim configuration, opening up a port for docs development.
+Use the GPU version if you want to enable access to GPUs.

 #### `make stop-devel`